-Environmental permits issued to CRRA for the Ellington Landfill require that quarterly monitoring of the ground water, surface water, and potable water wells be completed.
-The activities under Task 1 of this Scope of Services describe the quarterly monitoring activities.
+Environmental permits issued to CRRA for the Ellington Landfill require that water quality monitoring activities be conducted on a quarterly basis.
+The activities under Task 1 of this Scope of Services describe the monitoring activities, which vary in frequency and monitoring parameters by type of media (groundwater, surface water and potable water) and sampling point.